Nieuwendijk

 Nieuwendijk is a village in the Dutch province of North Brabant.
 It is a part of the municipality of Altena, and lies about 8 km south of Gorinchem.

 History

 The village was first mentioned in 1468 as Nyewendijck, and means "new dike".
 Nieuw (new) has been added to distinguish from Oudendijk.
-Nieuwendijk was a village of dike workers and reed cutters, and could only be reached by water.
+Nieuwendijk was a village of dike workers and reed cutters, and could originally be reached only by water.

 Nieuwendijk was home to 219 people in 1840.
-In 1970, the Haringvliet was closed off and the reed disappeared.
+In 1970, the Haringvliet was closed off and the reeds disappeared.

 Notable people

 Marieke Lucas Rijneveld, poet, novelist, and co-winner of the 2020 International Booker Prize, grew up by the River Bakkerskil in Nieuwendijk.